Delictum/python_algorithms_and_data_structures/README.md

 # Python algorithms and data structures
 Algorithms and Data Structures in Python in an interactive course from GeekBrains.
+The "old" folder contains several previous works with algorithms.
+Also, the tasks completed earlier in the courses of the Stepik training platform.